-Australia PM says indigenous voice details to follow referendum | Politics
+Australia PM says Indigenous voice details to follow referendum | Politics

 - Australia

-The prime minister reiterated that the indigenous voice would not act as a third chamber in parliament.
+The prime minister reiterated the Indigenous voice would not act as a third chamber in parliament.
 "This doesn't change in any way the primacy of our democratically elected parliament," he said.
-The proposal to enshrine an indigenous voice in parliament was a pledge Labor took in May's general election, where it ended almost a decade of conservative Liberal-National coalition government.
+The proposal to enshrine an Indigenous voice in parliament was a pledge Labor took in May's general election, where it ended almost a decade of conservative Liberal-National coalition government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)